 But wait there’s more.
 Oatmeal contains phenol compounds that inhibit production of inflammatory compounds called cytokines that tend to break sdown collagen.
 If the collagen is not under attack, the skin is firmer and less lined.
 Even better, the compounds in … Continue Reading… →

 When I first heard about LED lights I thought it sounded like a plot line from the Sci-Fi Chanel.
 Turns out that red and blue LED (Light Emiting Diode) lights can actually produce physicial changes in the skin.
 Studies have shown that the wavelengths of red LED lights apparently activate fibroblasts in the skin, This is very good news because fibroblasts stimulate the growth of collagen and elastin which are essential for smooth firm skin.

 Anti-aging LED treatments are offered in spas and doctors offices and need to be used in a series of appointments.
 This can run into quite a bit of money, so I was delighted when the FDA approved a handheld home LED device.
-This week I went to the International Beauty Show and stopped at the LightStim booth which was … Continue Reading… →
+This week I went to the International Beauty Show and stopped at the LightStim … Continue Reading… →

 I’m so delighted to be hosting Fashion Flash this week.
 Our bloggers have been very busy and are sharing where they’ve been and what they learned:

 Deja Pseu of Une Femme d’un Certain Age has created an amazing 12 piece Travel Capsule for a 10 day trip to Paris and Provence.
 Since I take 12 pieces for a weekend in the country, I was inspired to change my packing ways.